Laptop Black Screen: Complete Troubleshooting Guide

 - Device Manager → Display adapters

-- Restart - if screen works, update GPU drivers from Dell website
+- Restart—if the screen works now, update GPU drivers from Dell's website

 HP Laptops

-- Press power button, immediately tap F10 repeatedly to enter BIOS
+- Press power, then immediately tap F10 repeatedly to get into BIOS

-- Find "Video Memory Size" - set to 512MB or higher
+- Find "Video Memory Size" and set it to 512MB or higher

 - Save and exit